anik-chowdhury-002/anik-chowdhury-002/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/anik-c-16aa2123a/](https://www.linkedin.com/in/anik-c-16aa2123a/)

+- ⚡ About Me:
+- ** Highly motivated and results-driven Computer Science and Engineering student with a keen interest in leveraging data science and business intelligence to drive strategic decision-making and foster organizational growth.
+Currently pursuing a B.Tech in Computer Science and Engineering with a specialization in Business Systems from West Bengal University of Technology , I bring a solid foundation in programming, data analysis, and software engineering. **

+- ** With a diverse skill set encompassing programming languages such as Python, R, C++, and expertise in database management systems (SQL, MongoDB), I have honed my abilities in data analysis, statistical modeling, and machine learning.
+My hands-on experience includes implementing advanced statistical methods and machine learning algorithms to extract actionable insights from complex datasets.
+Technically proficient in languages such as Python, with a strong command of front-end technologies (HTML, CSS, Bootstrap, Streamlit) and back-end frameworks (Django, Flask, FastAPI), I thrive in developing robust and scalable applications. **

-- ⚡ Fun fact **Specializing in ethical leadership, business planning, and corporate communications, I excel in bridging the gap between technical insights and business objectives.
-Proficient in conducting thorough SWOT, PEST, and GAP analyses, I am adept at rational decision-making and cost estimation, contributing to informed business strategies.**
+- ** Specializing in ethical leadership, business planning, and corporate communications, I excel in bridging the gap between technical insights and business objectives.
+Proficient in conducting thorough SWOT, PEST, and GAP analyses, I am adept at rational decision-making and cost estimation, contributing to informed business strategies. **

+- ** As an advocate for continuous learning, I actively explore emerging technologies and methodologies in the field of data science, including big data analysis, data mining, and pattern recognition.
+My commitment to professional development is evident through ongoing projects and contributions, showcased on my GitHub profile. **

+- ** Looking forward to leveraging my expertise and passion for data-driven decision-making in a dynamic and collaborative environment.
+Open to opportunities in data science, business intelligence, and software engineering roles where I can make meaningful contributions and drive innovation. **

+-**Connect with me on LinkedIn or follow me on Twitter [@AnikChowdh_002] to stay updated on my latest projects and insights. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">